Player0109/Image-Colourization-Using-Pix2Pix-GAN/README.md

 <img src='gan_model_plot.png' width=500 />

 * Now I defined some custom fuction of loading the images as input and output as well as to summarize our results and also a custom training function to train our model.
+For the model instead of taking the grayscale as input and RGB image as output, I converted the RGB image to LAB image and then used the "L" part as input and "AB" part as the ouput of out model.

 * Then we trained of our model on Nividia GPU for 4,00,000 iterations with a batch size of 1.
 (This training approxiamately took me 7 days on my Laptop's GPU)